Teichlab/celloline/README.md

 #Running the celluline pipeline on the pre-installed Amazon machine image AMI

 In order to use the amazon instance you need to setup an AWS account [AMAZON AWS](https://aws.amazon.com).
 This requires a credit card number and a phone number for verification.
 There is a free trial for all new registrants, to try out the service, and institutions with teaching responsibilities might be eligible for further free credits.
 The AMI can also be exported as a VMware image for use on local clusters.
-[See Amazons guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExportingEC2Instances.html)
+[See Amazons guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExportingEC2Instances.html).
+The cluster installation has been tested to work with gmap, bowtie2, and STAR, using quantifyers HTSeq and cufflinks.

 The AWS instance handles jobs via [GNU parallel](http://www.gnu.org/software/parallel/), and this job handling (pipeline parameter --cluster aws) is also well suited for dedicated servers, instances or farms which are not dependent on LSF queueing systems using bsub.

-After creating a profile go to the console and choose ES2 and "Launch Instance" and then Community AMIs, where you search for celloline.
+After creating a AWS profile go to the console and choose ES2 and "Launch Instance" and then Community AMIs, where you search for celloline.

 ##Running the pipeline with test data.
 We advice that you always try the pipeline with a small toy set for testing that everything works.
 This could be a subset of the cells and only the first few thousand reads.
 This can ususlly be run on the cheap t2.large instance, and will make sure that everything runs before upgrading the instance.